mrizaln/dtl-modern/README.md

 ### Comparing two arbitrary sequences

 You can compare two sequences with arbitrary type as long as both of the sequences contain the same type.
-For example, `dtl-modern` can compare two `int` ranges like the example below.
+For example, You can compare two `int` ranges like in the example below.

 > Virtually no difference just like how you compare two strings.